The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: CTI Ecosystem Overview

-\textbf{Cross-category correlation analysis.} We perform a multivariate correlation analysis and find a strong linear coupling between report volume and technical indicators ($r = 0.93$ for IoCs) and vendor diversity ($r = 0.93$).
+\textbf{Cross-category correlation analysis.} We perform a multivariate correlation analysis and find a strong linear coupling between report volume and technical indicators ($r = 0.98$ for IoCs) and vendor diversity ({$r = 0.98$}).
 This suggests that technical data grows linearly with dataset expansion.
-However, the correlation between report volume and high-level strategic entities like sectors ($r = 0.50$) and motivations ($r = 0.64$) is much lower.
+However, the correlation between report volume and high-level strategic entities like sectors ({$r = 0.42$}) and motivations ({$r = 0.72$}) is much lower.
 This might suggest that a small subset of reports is sufficient to saturate the strategic knowledge space, whereas technical artifacts require continuous, high-volume reporting.

-\textbf{Longitudinal analysis.} We also examine the evolution over time of the volume of reports and their type distribution (see Figure \ref{fig:stacked_report_types}).
+\textbf{Longitudinal analysis.} We examine the evolution over time of the volume of reports and their type distribution (see Figure \ref{fig:stacked_report_types}).
 We also track four variables each year: the number of vendors publishing reports, the number of threat actors mentioned, the number of different victim geographies, and the number of reports that include IoCs or TTPs.

-Publication volume increases over time at a faster-than-linear growth, peaking in 2021 with 2,549 documents.
-Counts from 2022 onward are truncated by source availability and are not representative of the ecosystem.
-For the remaining years, we can identify three distinct phases of growth: (i) An inception phase (2000–2010), in which the report volume is negligible, representing a nascent period of CTI activity; (ii) an expansion period (2011–2019), marked by an steady exponential growth in reporting; and (iii) a peak activity period (2020–2021) characterized by a significant surge in volume.
+Publication volume increases over time at a faster-than-linear growth, peaking in 2021 with 2,520 documents.
+For the remaining years, we can identify four distinct phases of growth: (i) An inception phase (2000–2010), in which the report volume is negligible, representing a nascent period of CTI activity; (ii) an expansion period (2011–2019), marked by a steady exponential growth in reporting; (iii) a peak activity period (2020–2022) characterized by a significant surge in volume.; and (iv) a decline toward the volumetric levels observed in the second phase (2023-2026).
+We cannot determine the exact causes of this decline; however, it may be related to observations in prior work suggesting that, during the pandemic period, cybercrime (and, consequently, the volume of cyberattack reports) increased significantly~\cite{LALLIE2021102248, interpol2020cybercrime, Hoheisel2023}.